seanbreckenridge/browserexport/README.md

 _Additionally_, this can parse gzipped versions of those files - files like `history.json.gz` or `history.jsonl.gz`

-If you don't care about keeping the raw databases for any other auxiliary info like form, bookmark data, or [from_visit](https://github.com/seanbreckenridge/browserexport/issues/30) info and just want the URL, visit date and metadata, you could use `merge` to periodically merge the bulky `.sqlite` files into a gzipped jsonl dump:
+If you don't care about keeping the raw databases for any other auxiliary info like form, bookmark data, or [from_visit](https://github.com/seanbreckenridge/browserexport/issues/30) info and just want the URL, visit date and metadata, you could use `merge` to periodically merge the bulky `.sqlite` files into a gzipped JSONL dump:

 ```bash
 # backup databases